2018 car insurance prices continue to fall

 Insurance companies offer their best prices to new customers as they try to add more business to their books.
 And they subsidise this tactic by charging their existing customers higher prices at renewal.
 That’s why we urge people always to shop around, so they can be confident they are getting a competitive deal.

 This has become more important because our analysis of quotes run on our site shows that premiums are falling for those shopping around.
-In Q2 of 2018, the average comprehensive car insurance price we saw was £495.
-That’s a whopping £67 less than the figure for the same quarter of 2017 (£562).
+In the third quarter of 2018, the average comprehensive car insurance price we saw was £484.
+That's £70 less than the figure for the same quarter in 2017 (£553).

 So why are premiums falling?
 A major reason is that, last year, premiums rocketed because of changes to the way personal injury compensation payments are calculated - insurers increased prices to help fund larger pay-outs to victims of accidents.
 But thanks to a government u-turn, the change will not have the expected impact on compensation awards, reducing the need for premium hikes.

 Additionally, the government is overhauling the legal system later this year to reduce the number of fraudulent whiplash claims, which add £35-£40 to every car insurance premium.
 So it’s more good news for hard-pressed motorists - provided they shop around to find a cheaper premium.

 *51% of consumers could save up to £276.82 Consumer Intelligence, August 2018